bobalazek/web-application-starter-kit/README.md

 Modules / Components
 -------------------
-In case you want to create a new component / module in this system, do the following:
+In case you want to create a new component / module in this system, do the following (in this case, the posts inside the members area):

 * Create a new Controller Provider (like [src/Application/ControllerProvider/MembersArea/PostsControllerProvider.php](https://github.com/bobalazek/web-application-starter-kit/blob/master/src/Application/ControllerProvider/MembersArea/PostsControllerProvider.php) - plural)
     * Bind with the following routes: